TheDeanLab/GMIC/README.md

 - Clone the GMIC repository.
 - Navigate to the cloned repository
 - Right-click on `installQuickMIPDisp.sh`, select properties, and under permissions allow executing the file as a program.
-- Open a terminal, and drag and drop `installQuickMIPDisp.sh' to the terminal and hit enter[^2].
+- Open a terminal, and drag and drop `installQuickMIPDisp.sh` to the terminal and hit enter[^2].
 - The command  will be available on every newly opened terminal window[^3].

 ### Example Operation